k10gaurav/cc-validate/README.md

 # cc-validate
-Demo html app for credit card validation using Javascript
+Demo html app for credit card validation using Javascript.